Ahmed-Roshdy-1/Electricity-Billing-/README.md

 # Electricity-Billing-
 # this project I had worked on when I in my second years in computer science college using Java

-## Electricity-Billing project the requirement
+## Electricity Billing project requirement

 ### 1-Old Customer Module
 #### a.
 Enables customer to pay a bill with meter code